-Get 3 free quotes on your electrical remodeling project from the best contractors near you
+Get up to 3 free quotes on your electrical remodeling project from the best contractors near you

 How to plan an electrical renovation

 Do your lights flicker on that one spot in your living room?
 Or did a snowstorm knock out your power and only half your electrical outlets recovered?
 Do you want to prevent electrical problems long before you encounter warning signs, perform an electrical upgrade on your older home to improve an outdated wiring system, or install GFCI (ground-fault circuit interrupter) outlets to protect you from accidental electrical shocks?
 No matter the scenario, for the safety and security of your home, it’s best to plan an electrical renovation with the help of a qualified residential electrician.
 Let Smart Reno get you started with three simple steps for a stress-free project:

 renovate electrical in your home?